xuvu/DOM-TREE-Manipulation/README.md

 # DOM-TREE-Manipulation
-Search for optimal information insert, clicking, etc to navigate to next page
+Search for optimal information insertion, clicking, etc to navigate to next page